fChristenson/My-life-as-a-programmer/README.md

 > What is a great example of a very passionate software engineer?

-> When a non-programmer says programming is easy, as a programmer, what should I say?

-> Does it make me look bad if I accept a job, start the new job, and then accept a better offer within 2 weeks?

-> What is the best kept secret in software development?

 > As a software developer, what do you do if you’re not very smart?

-> How To Stand Out As A Developer

 ## Pending tutorials